zrzka/blackmamba/docs/source/user/scripts.rst

 limitation, you can drop them at the folder only.

 .. note:: If you drop a folder, folder tree is not refreshed.
-You have to close dialog and open it again.
+You have to close dialog and open it again to see a new folder.
+Will be fixed.

 This script is configurable, see :ref:`configuration`.